emoral435/emoral435/README.md

 Currently employed over at Nextcloud as a Working Student Software Engineer~

 I'm a current student at the University of Illinois Chicago studying computer science.
 I'm interested in Full-Stack web and mobile app development, particularily with Swift.
 Currently working on making bug-filled — I mean well designed projects.
-Projects found in repositories are started once the pre-planning and white-boarding is done, and the next iterations or brnaches are planned once I think up of cooler ideas to add.
+Projects found in repositories are started once the pre-planning and white-boarding is done, and the next iterations or branches are planned once I think up of cooler ideas to add.

 #